marko-js/cli/README.md

   - Editor for input data
 - In-browser project explorer (with links to run browser tests and view UI components)
 - Image snapshots
-- Testing in jsdom
-- Launching tests in multiple browsers (both headless and real browsers)